 Enjoy this wonderful slideshow of the More to Consider 2 exhibition held at the NBO Conference this past July in Tacoma, Washington.
 Thanks to all who participated, and to Karen Gubitz for this wonderful look back!

-NBO is pleased to offer a new, instructional video for basket makers of all levels.
+NBO is pleased to offer an instructional video for basket makers of all levels.
 Flo Hoppe demonstrates, in step-by-step detail, how to create a spiral weave basket done with a 3-rod wale.
-All the techniques in this basket are… Read More
+All the techniques in this basket are very… Read More

 The Winter 2015 issue of the Quarterly Review Magazine included a resource guide for willow materials.
 Download this free resource, and visit our online shop to purchase a copy of this special issue!
 Download your copy of the… Read More